japila-books/spark-sql-internals/docs/spark-sql-Column.md

 === [[cast]] `cast` Operator

 `cast` method casts a column to a data type.
-It makes for type-safe maps with link:spark-sql-Row.adoc[Row] objects of the proper type (not `Any`).
+It makes for type-safe maps with spark-sql-Row.md[Row] objects of the proper type (not `Any`).

 [source,scala]
 ----